-Just as important the rate of growth is the quality of that growth.
-Domino’s doesn’t disappoint in this regard either and has notched up a 100% record of revenue, profit and dividend growth in the last 10 years.
+Just as important as the rate of growth is the quality of that growth.
+Domino’s doesn’t disappoint in this regard either and has notched up a 100% record of revenue, profit and dividend growth in the last ten years.
 Very few companies can match that sort of consistency.

 So Domino’s Pizza has not only been high growth, it has produced the highest quality growth possible.

-Most companies can handle debts that are some multiple of their earnings across the business cycle, and at UKVI the maximum debt allowed is 5 times an estimate of average earnings over the next business cycle.
+Most companies can handle debts that are some multiple of their earnings across the business cycle, and for me, the maximum debt allowed is five times an estimate of average earnings over the next business cycle.

 Domino’s has a debt ratio of 1.2, which is well within the acceptable and manageable range of values.

-From this initial look at Domino’s financial past and present, it seems to be a very high quality business.
-Growth is strong, incredibly consistent and debt levels appear to be low.
+From this initial look at Domino’s financial past and present, it seems to be a very high-quality business.
+Growth is strong and incredibly consistent, and debt levels appear to be low.